-RAS technology is in theory more about water treatment than fish production.
+RAS technology is, in theory, more about water treatment than fish production.
 However, alongside the initial idea of saving water and energy, RAS allows us to tailor-make the water quality and control the development of the fish even more than what is possible in flow-through systems.
 For production of harvestable fish, the use of RAS is almost a necessity.
-Very few countries in the world have the Norwegian combination of a small population, available land, and water resources ad libitum.
+Very few countries in the world have the Norwegian combination of a small population, available land and ad libitum water resources.

-But the use of RAS exclusively for production of smolts (and the 'new' entity post-smolts) enable a production that is not dependent on the natural annual cycle of the salmon.
+But the use of RAS exclusively for production of smolts (and the 'new' entity post-smolts) enables production that is not dependent on the natural annual cycle of the salmon.
 Today smolts are produced and stocked in the net pens every month of the year from the arctic regions to the temperate regions.